billroy/arduino-redis-datalogger/README.md

 	File -> Examples -> bitlash -> BitlashRedisClient

-Before you upload the client you must customise the code for your IP address, gateway, and   network mask
+Before you upload the client you must customise the code for your IP address, gateway, and   network mask.
+You must also enter the IP address of the redis server, which you can get by pinging the host in the redis url.
+See the file BitlashRedisClient.pde at about line 166.

+When you have finished your customications:

 	File -> Upload

 Connect to your arduino with whatever serial monitor you usually use and you should be talking to Bitlash.

+# On the Arduino: Testing the Arduino setup

 Define these functions in Bitlash; you can copy and paste from here (minus the '>'):